 - Connection: Samadhi guides practitioners to serve the greater community and step out of self-indulging tendencies

 So how does a yoga practice actually make a difference in a child’s “real world” experience?
 When kids need books, nutritious meals, a safe place to sleep, why should we invest time or money in providing yoga?
 Because yoga teaches kids the tools to manage themselves and their emotions.
 It regulates the nervous system and enables children to learn how to respond instead of react.
 Deep breaths are easy to do while in yoga class.
 So we practice our breathing until it becomes a natural reaction.
 The same is true with physical postures.
 Holding a chair pose for a long time brings up tiny stress responses, like a furrowed brow, tight fists, negative self-talk, and a clenched jaw.
 When we learn to recognize these minor responses and practice releasing the stress, we are more equipped to handle challenging situations as they arise.

 Like what you read here?
 There’s so much MORE to explore and learn with Kidding Around Yoga.
 Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, and beyond!
-KAY even offers an online course designed to make your yoga classes trauma-informed.
-Create a safe space for your students to explore and grow with KAY’s Trauma Informed Yoga training.
+KAY even offers an online course designed to make yoga, breathing and mindfulness part of your family’s daily routine (Mindful Parenting).